Windhoek Travel Guide

 This seven-day luxury fly-in safari explores some of Namibia's most iconic safari destinations – the distinctive ochre dunes of Sossusvlei, the rugged, desolate landscape of Damaraland and the Kaokoveld where you're likely to spot the legendary desert-adapted elephant and Etosha, Namibia's ancient national park.
 Flying over this vast country, you'll also get an insight into its fascinating detail and incredible landscapes.

-10 Day Best of Namibia Safari
+9 Day Best of Namibia Safari

 Explore some of Namibia's most iconic destinations in the company of a highly experienced personal guide.
-Our 10-Day Best of Namibia Safari takes you from the towering red dunes of Sossusvlei and lonely stretches of beach along the Skeleton Coast to the quaint seaside town of Swakopmund and Damaraland with its startling geographical features.
-We round our trip off with a safari in Etosha National Park with its ancient salt pan in search of Namibia's famous desert-adapted elephants and lions.
+Our 9 Day Best of Namibia Safari takes you from the towering red dunes of Sossusvlei and lonely stretches of beach along the Skeleton Coast to the quaint seaside town of Swakopmund and Damaraland with its startling geographical features.
+This scheduled 9-day Best of Namibia safari ends on a high in Etosha National Park with its ancient salt pan in search of Namibia's famous desert-adapted elephants and lions.
+This tour can also be booked as a private departure, which allows us to tailor the itinerary to your requirements and interests.